-- 2. Absent annual appropriations to the Clean Energy Jobs Fund, provide direct appropriations to the Energy Commission for the development of a Proposition 39 K-12 Competitive Grant Program to support continued energy savings, emission reductions, and job creation at California's public schools.
+1. Provide direct appropriations to the Energy Commission for the development of a Proposition 39 K-12 Competitive Grant Program as called for by SB 110, to support continued energy savings, emission reductions, and job creation at California's public schools.
 SB 110 (Committee on Budget and Fiscal Review, Chapter 55, Statutes of 2017) established three new programs: The School Bus Replacement Program, the Energy Conservation Assistance Act - Education (ECAA-Ed) Competitive Loan Program, and the Proposition 39 K-12 Competitive Grant Program.
-After June 30, 2018, \$75 million of remaining Proposition 39 K-12 funds were reallocated to support the School Bus Replacement Program, and \$38.5 million of remaining funds were reallocated to support the ECAA-Ed Competitive Grant Program.
+After June 30, 2018, \$75 million of remaining Proposition 39 K-12 funds were reallocated to support the School Bus Replacement Program, and \$38.5 million of remaining funds were reallocated to support the ECAA-Ed Competitive Loan Program.
 Unfortunately, no funds remained to support a K-12 Competitive Grant Program.
 We believe the energy savings, emissions reductions, and job creation associated with Proposition 39 investments are substantial and continue to accrue as projects are completed.
-Given the success of the Proposition 39 K-12 program to date, we recommend the Legislature provide a one-time appropriation of \$125 million to support a K-12 Competitive Grant Program. - 3.
-Absent annual appropriations to the Clean Energy Jobs Fund, provide direct appropriations to the California Community Colleges Chancellor's Office to support continued energy savings, emission reductions, and job creation at California's Community Colleges.
+Given the success of the Proposition 39 K-12 program to date, we recommend the Legislature provide a one-time appropriation of \$125 million to support a K-12 Competitive Grant Program.

+- 2. Provide direct appropriations to the Energy Commission to support the Energy Conservation Assistance Act Education (ECAA-Ed) Competitive Loan Program.
+SB 110 (Committee on Budget and Fiscal Review, Chapter 55, Statutes of 2017) established the ECAA-Ed Competitive Loan Program, expecting that up to \$100 million would be available to support for loans to LEAs on a competitive basis.
+Because only \$38.5 million in funding was available, we recommend the Legislature provide a one-time appropriation of \$60 million to support the ECAA-Ed Competitive Loan Program. - 3.
+Provide direct appropriations to the California Community Colleges Chancellor's Office to support continued energy savings, emission reductions, and job creation at California's Community Colleges.
 We believe the energy savings, emissions reductions, and job creation associated with Proposition 39 investments at the community colleges are substantial and continue to accrue as projects are completed.
 Given the success of the Proposition 39 program to date, we recommend the Legislature provide a one-time appropriation of \$50 million to support continued progress at Community Colleges. - 4.
 Provide direct appropriations to the Energy Commission to support the School Bus Replacement Program.
 We believe the emissions reductions and associated health benefits associated with the School Bus Replacement Program investments are significant and will replace some of the oldest and dirtiest buses in California.
-We recommend the Legislature provide a one-time appropriation of \$75 million to the Energy Commission's Clean Transportation Program to continue replacing diesel school buses throughout California. - 5.
-Provide direct baseline appropriations to the Citizens Oversight Board to support the continuation of Board operations, independent audits of the Clean Energy Jobs Fund and selected projects, and annual evaluations to the Legislature.
-The Citizens Oversight Board is an independent entity based within the Energy Commission, consisting of three appointees each from the Treasurer, Controller, and Attorney General.
-The Board reviews annual audits of the Clean Energy Jobs Fund and selected projects each year, publishes an accounting each year, and submits annual evaluations of the program to the Legislature.
-Previously, funding for the
+Because the zero-emission buses can charge during off-peak hours, and store energy for later use, they can also reduce demand on the grid during peak hours.
+We recommend the Legislature provide a one-time appropriation of \$75 million to continue replacing diesel buses throughout California.